JOIN OUR MAILING LIST TO SEE THE NEWEST ART BEFORE EVERYONE ELSE

 When we make a print from an original, it is usually made from the very first collage in the edition.
 Once we have scanned, reviewed, and color-proofed the file to be used for the print, we release the original collage for purchase.
 So, yes, we do sell the originals used for prints.

-Under the artwork details, many of the collages cite inclusion of "museum-grade UV plexi" or "museum-grade UV acrylic".
+Under the artwork details, many of the collages cite inclusion of "Museum Plexi".
 What is this?

-The UV plexi or UV acrylic is essentially a top-of-the-line acrylic glazing that offers UV-protection without reflection or glare.
+The Museum Plexi is essentially a top-of-the-line acrylic glazing that offers UV-protection without reflection or glare.
 Framers will use either a Plexiglass-type product or glass.
 We use an acrylic product due to the fact that glass is much heavier and more fragile for shipping, as well as its UV-filtering protection.
 We use Optium Museum Acrylic by Tru Vue (details) due to its super crystal clear neutrality when viewing, as well as its UV-filtering, abrasion resistant, and anti-static properties.